3 October 2022 | Financial Planning & Analysis

 Don’t stress; you have an alternative: Debt financing.

-Debt financing is basically getting a loan, either from a bank, investor, or other financial institution.
+Debt financing is basically getting a business loan, either from a bank, investor, or other financial institution.

 But, of course, there are some pros and cons to each approach.

-Check out our guide to find out if either option is a good move for your business: Equity vs. Debt Financing: What’s Best For Your Startup?
+Check out our guide to find out if either option is a good move for your business: Equity vs. Debt Financing: Which Should You Choose?

 3. Investigate Opportunities To Pre-Sell

-This one’s a sneaky little tactic a lot of startup founders don’t realize they can take advantage of.
+This one’s a sneaky little tactic a lot of businesses don’t realize they can take advantage of.

 You don’t actually have to have a product ready in order to sell it.
 No, we’re not talking about some sneaky vaporware scam; we’re talking about pre-selling.